brachburdick/tsace/.github/README.md

 # Twitter Sentiment Analysis Chrome Extension

 What's the overall mood of your followers?
 How does a demographic generally feel about ___?
 Recolored tweets based on general sentiment using distilbert embeddings. <br />
+NEW: Updated model for more accurate reading.
+Still needing refinement and more nuance in tweet reshading.
 <br />
 Coming soon: different embedding options, customizable sentiment color schemes, in-popup query refinement
  <br />